paws-r/paws/docs/credentials.md

 Paws will look for the region in the following four places, in order:

 1. Custom service config.
-(NOT YET AVAILABLE ON CRAN)
 2.  `AWS_REGION` R environment variable.
 3.  `AWS_REGION` system environment variable (Mac and Linux Only).
 4. AWS config file.

-## Setting Region with Custom Service Config*
+## Setting Region with Custom Service Config

-\* Option not yet available on CRAN

 Pass in the region directly for a given service with the following
 command: